mfragnito93/battleShip/README.md

 The Boat is constructed as an array of tuples, where the tuples act as coordinates to the ships location.

 The Boat has properties such as size, status, location, ect. to allow for other classes to know where the Boat is and in what state the boat is in.
+When a Boat is sunk the Player is immediately notified.
 ####Missile
 A Missile object takes desired attack coordinates from the user and ensures that the coordinates are valid.